blueneogeo/xtend-async/README.md

 		.toBytes // now we have byte lists again .writeTo(destination)

+Since streams are so generic, writing any text to disk is now very simple and automatically buffered:

+	#['hello', 'second line', 'third and done'].stream
+		.toBytes.writeTo(new File('text.txt'))

 # EXTENDING XTEND-STREAM

 The following part describes how Streams use flow control internally.
 This is useful to know if you want to write your own extensions.
 I recommend you use Promises in most cases, since that gives you automatic flow control.